KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 #### Issues met and resolutions

+While developing the Ansible playbook, the follow issues were faced:

 **CRLF vs LF in VS Code**

-In my current setup, I am runnig VS Code on Windows (my host machine) and running all the code using Windows Subsystem for Linux (WSL).
-There is a discrepancy was to how the new line character is saved in Windows and expected to be read in Linux.
+In current setup of writing the code, VS Code is used on Windows (PC) and  Windows Subsystem for Linux (WSL) is used to run all the code.
+There is a discrepancy on how the 'new line' character is saved in Windows and expected to be read in Linux.
 More specifically:

-1. Windows saves a new line as CRLF (\\r\\n).
+1. Windows saves a new line as `CRLF` (\\r\\n).
-2. Linux expects a new line to be LF (\\n).
+2. Linux expects a new line to be `LF` (\\n).

 When Ansible (running in Linux) reads the `inventory.ini` file, it sees the carriage return as part of the text.
 It reads the group name as `[proxmox\r]`.
 The playbook, on the other hand asks for `proxmox`.
 Since `proxmox` does not equal `proxmox\r`, Ansible skips it.

-To fix this, in VS Code, the new line character needs to be changed on the bottom right of the window for CRLF to LF:
+To fix this, in VS Code, the new line character needs to be changed on the bottom right of the window for `CRLF` to `LF`:

 <img alt="image" src="https://github.com/user-attachments/assets/350a5d79-058d-419c-965f-f55f6dbe0adc" />

+After configuring Proxmox, the next step is to automatically configure the central Firewall, which is OPNSense.

 ## Automate OPNSense

 ### OPNSense Packer

-As described on my first post of the series, the idea of this lab is to build VMs automatically in 3 steps:
+As described on the first post of the series, the idea of this lab is to build VMs automatically in 3 steps:

-1. Using Packer, build a relatively blank template (more on the "relatively" part later)
+1. Using **Packer**, build a relatively blank template (more on the "relatively" part later)
-2. Use that template with Terraform to provision VMs ready to be configured by
+2. Use that template with **Terraform** to provision VMs ready to be configured by
-3. Ansible, where the rest of the configuration and final touches happens
+3. **Ansible**, where the rest of the configuration and final touches happen.

-Regarding OPNSense specifically, which is actually a custom machine based on FreeBSD, unfortunately the design towards automation is not complete.
-Therefore, several workarounds were needed in order to achieve automated deployment.
+Regarding OPNSense specifically, which is actually a custom machine based on FreeBSD, unfortunately it is not fully designed to be deployed and configured using automation tools.
+Therefore, several workarounds were needed in order to achieve an automated deployment.

-First of all, in order to get the initial "blank" state of the machine, the most controllable way to do that was by configuring an OPNSense VM manually exactly up to the point where it functions and is ready to be used by Terraform, without any more settings configured.
+First of all, in order to get the initial "blank" state of the machine, the most controllable way to do that was by configuring an OPNSense VM manually exactly up to and not any further than the point where it functions and is ready to be used by Terraform, without any more settings configured.
 These configurations are:

 1. Assigning the WAN interface
 2. Assigning the WAN interface IP with DHCP (this will be changed with Terraform)
 3. Enabling SSH for management
-4. Installing QEMU agent so that Proxmox will be able to read the IP address assigned to the VM
+4. Installing the QEMU agent so that Proxmox will be able to read the IP address assigned to the VM
 5. Auto-start the QEMU agent service

 After applying the above configurations manually to the OPNSense VM, the configuration of the machine was exported to a file `config.xml`, which can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/conf/config.xml)

 <img alt="image" src="https://github.com/user-attachments/assets/163b3fef-0b37-4b4d-8afe-c9cc63b4a9af" />

-This config.xml file contains all the information required for a VM ready to be used by Terraform.
+This `config.xml` file contains all the information required for a VM ready to be used by Terraform.

-The idea is to use the `config.xml` and import it on a new OPNSense VM by utilizing its "Configuration Importer" feature, where during boot time you can select to import a config.xml file from an external drive (in this case a CD created by Packer containing the above exported `config.xml`).
+The idea is to use the `config.xml` and import it on a new OPNSense VM by utilizing its [Configuration Importer](https://docs.opnsense.org/manual/install.html#opnsense-importer) feature, where during boot time there is the option to select to import a `config.xml` file from an external drive (in this case a CD created by Packer containing the above exported `config.xml`).

 The packer template can be found under the [project's repository](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/opnsense.pkr.hcl), and is also presented below, with several comments to explain how it works: